Joystream/joystream/devops/infrastructure/query-node/README.md

-# Amazon EKS Cluster: Hello World!
+# Query Node automated deployment

-This example deploys an EKS Kubernetes cluster with query node
+Deploys an EKS Kubernetes cluster with query node

 ## Deploying the App